geiccobs/denaro-cuda-miner/README.md

 - `-share` - difficulty of shares, increase it if you see a lot of shares
 - `-fee` - dev fee, means that 1 share every X is sent to dev (me <3)
 - `-silent` - don't print anything to stdout
+- `-verbose` - don't clear stdout after each share (useful for debugging)

 ### Platforms
 This miner is tested on both Linux and Windows (WSL 2).